jarnepeire/PhysicsPrediction/README.md

 The words "physics predictions" probably can paint a little picture in your head already.
 Literally predicting certain states, situations, times, locations, velocities or variables of objects due to physics being applied on them.
 It can vary from simply following the position of the ball in a game of Pong to know when to reflect the ball from the corners of the world, to calculating the best way to move so you can catch a flying ball through the air (*spoiler alert*).
 You may want to predict when a bullet will hit the enemy after shooting.
 Maybe you'd like to visualize where your ball will land in your awesome new re-make of Wii Tennis?
 These are the kinds of situations concerning physics predictions.
 In detail it involves mathematical and physical formula's based on what you know to reach what you want to know.

 ### How?
 I will be using Unity Engine (version 2019.4.16f1) to create some demo's I have pictured on paper.
 I will be using Unity's built in physics system to display what it can do, as well as making my own implementation based on physical formulas to display what I came up with.
 The idea of my own implementation is to make a cannon that can shoot projectiles through the air in a physically accurate motion.
 The cannon can be controlled to change direction or to change the force behind the projectile.
 Furthermore, there will be an AI that will observe the area, calculating when and where it will land, to then calculate the optimal velocity to intercept the projectile and catch it.
 It does not receive any pre-calculated information from the launcher, and uses mathematical concepts to find starting variables such as time, speed and direction, to then continue with the actual physics prediction.
+At last I will showcase how drag forces can modify the trajectory of a projectile and what is needed to return to its original trajectory.

 # How did I design/implement it?
 ## Projectile Launcher